decentespresso/de1app/documentation/decent_user_interface.md

 >Modify the configuration options of the canvas item or widget.
 Items are selected in the same way as in **dui item get**.
 If it is a widget, the options are passed to the widget configure command, if it is a canvas item the options are passed to the canvas itemconfig command.
+>You can also modify the DUI-specific option  _-initial_state_ .

 <a name="dui_item_cget"></a>